-Annually, more than 35 million Americans — approximately 15.3 million households — pack up their lives and move.
-That’s 11% of the entire population.
+Annually, more than 35 million Americans—approximately 15.3 million households—pack up their lives and move, according to moving.org.
+That’s over 11% of the entire population.
 The overwhelming majority move within the state where they already live, while roughly 14 percent either move to another state or country.

 Here are some simple guidelines that could keep stress levels down: